Gavin & Stacey: Home media

 The decision was made by BBC Worldwide to release the full DVD box set of series three on 7 December 2009, in time for the Christmas rush, despite not all of the series having aired in the UK.
 There was some criticism, with Liberal Democrat media spokesperson Don Foster saying it devalued the licence fee.
 Despite this release, subsequent episodes still saw some of the show's highest viewing figures.

-DVD releases
+DVD and Blu ray releases

-International broadcasts and adaptations
+International broadcasts

-Gavin & Stacey has aired on BBC Entertainment, BBC America and BBC Canada channels.
+Gavin & Stacey has aired on BBC Entertainment, BritBox, BBC America and BBC Canada channels.
 Also screened in Australia (Seven Network, 7TWO, ABC2 and UK-TV), Belgium/Flanders (Acht), Israel (HOT V.O.D and Yes Stars Comedy), Ireland (RTÉ Two), in The Netherlands (RTL 8), Iceland (Stöð 2), New Zealand (TV ONE), Portugal (RTP2), Sweden (SVT) and Spain/Catalonia (3XL).

+Adaptations

 Various adaptations have been attempted but have not matched the success of the original.